Most Permanent Foundations are not Permanent Foundations…

 If so, you have probably noticed there are additional criteria required to purchase a new or existing manufactured home.
-Mortgages are available for the purchase of new or existing manufactured homes, however, they often require a foundation certification by a Structural Engineer.
+Mortgages are available for the purchase of new or existing manufactured homes, however, they often require a foundation certification to ensure the foundation is HUD compliant.
 Most mortgages written by a lender, especially for manufactured homes, are likely to be insured by the Federal Housing Administration (FHA), a division of the Department of Housing and Urban Development (HUD).
-As a condition of providing insurance, the FHA requires that the foundation for new homes be designed by, and the design “stamped” by a licensed Professional Engineer.
-The design must comply with very specific FHA guidelines.
-For existing homes, a Professional Engineer is required to certify that the foundation meets the FHA requirements.
+As a condition of providing insurance, the design must comply with very specific FHA guidelines.
+For existing homes, the lender will likely require a a properly licensed professional certify that the foundation meets the FHA requirements.
 The HUD Permanent Foundations Guide for Manufactured Housing, publication number HUD-007487 is the basis for the FHA requirements.

-The only way for the lender to verify that the above criteria is met for each individual manufactured home is to have the foundation inspected and have an engineer certify that specific foundation.
-We can help you and your lender get the engineering certification needed for the permanent foundation of your manufactured home.
+The only way for the lender to verify that the above criteria is met for each individual manufactured home is to have the foundation inspected and that each specific foundation. meets the HUD Requirements and Guidelines prior to closing the loan.